tek256/astera/README.md

 </div>

 ### About
 Astera is a game library focused on performance, portability, and maintainability.
-The goal is to show how to make games and game engines work with lower level languages.
 Astera aims to rely on as few dependencies as possible.

 #### Latest Release: 0.01